kennethdavis7/lovingshopz/README.md

 * Payments are processed using Midtrans Sandbox.
 No real transactions will be charged.
 * This project was developed for educational and portfolio purposes.
+* The user interface is not fully responsive.

 ## Product Dataset